-One starting point when consolidating or harmonizing the civil register is to look for the unmistakable element with the greatest reliability which enables an individual to be identified.
+One starting point when consolidating or harmonizing the civil register is to look for the distinct element with the greatest reliability, which enables an individual to be identified.

 Biometry is a simple but powerful attribute that makes it possible to secure the link between the physical person and data.

-There are a number of benefits that can be derived from this new infrastructure such as managing demographics more effectively, generating statistics that accurately forecast changes in population age profiles and support the necessary reform and adaption of public services.
+There are many benefits that can be derived from this new infrastructure such as managing demographics more effectively, generating statistics that accurately forecast changes in population age profiles and support the necessary reform and adaption of public services.

-The information are essential for example for municipalities and regions for planning purposes for human settlement, health, education...
+The information is essential, for example, for municipalities and regions for planning purposes for human settlement, health, education...

-As evidenced by the World Bank's ID4D inititiative, identification is a core development component because it's an enabler to access health and social security, gender equality, financial inclusion and improved governance.
+As evidenced by the World Bank's ID4D initiative, identification is a core development component because it's an enabler to access health and social security, gender equality, financial inclusion and improved governance.

-We sometimes take these benefits for granted and think immigration and identity management as just a normal, low value, low security function.
-It is actually a high value function.
+We sometimes take these benefits for granted and think immigration and identity management as just a normal, low value, low-security function.
+It is a high-value function.

 Read the Press Release